 In technical terms, neuromarketing is defined as the process of using a combination of neuroscience and market research to speak, advertise, and sell directly to your audience in a way they’ll truly grasp.
 Simply put, neuromarketing is a style of advertising designed to sell specifically to the brain’s decision-making region.

 The Two Distinctive Parts of the Brain

 The brain is made of two halves that work together: the left and right hemispheres.
 The left hemisphere is the center of linear thinking such as language, logic, and mathematics.
 The right hemisphere is the center of conceptual thoughts like creativity and inspiration.

-The brain is split into 3 distinctive parts that communicate with and influence each other.
-Each has its own specialized function that works in tandem with the others to help you function, think, and make decisions on a day-to-day basis.
+Along with the two different hemispheres, the brain also has two distinctive systems that communicate with and influence one another.
+They have their own specialized purposes and work in tandem to help you function, think, and make decisions on a day-to-day basis.

 Image Source: SalesBrain

 - The Rational Brain.
 This part of the brain is where we think, compute, and rationalize information.
 It’s also where we predict outcomes, assess risks, and confirm actions.
 The Rational Brain is highly conscious, and its dominant purpose is cognition, so it handles writing, reading, and math and keeps a timeline of past, present, and future events.